alexfortis/pokemon_type_viability_calculator/README.md

     - totalScore is now the total offensive score for type T. Store it and save it for later.
 ### Combining
 It's unclear which is better: offensive/defensive or offensive-defensive.
 Therefore, both are calculated and placed in the [spreadsheet](https://docs.google.com/spreadsheets/d/1CchFpgJfxQf41MJu8qzS33wpiEW8g-63T_OSOu_cqrQ/), as the quotient total and difference total respectively.
-## Status
-Defensive and offensive scores have been calculated.
-Check the rankings [here](https://docs.google.com/spreadsheets/d/1CchFpgJfxQf41MJu8qzS33wpiEW8g-63T_OSOu_cqrQ/).
-## Results Summary
-- Defensive:
-    - The best defensive types seem to be Ghost, Dark, and Ground.
-    - The worst defensive types seem to be anything paired with Rock, except Water, Steel, and Rock itself.
-- Offensive:
-    - The best offensive types seem to be Electric/Fire and Fire/Grass, with Fire/Ghost, Fire/Psychic, Fighting/Fire, Fire/Ground, and Electric/Fighting not far behind.
-    - The worst offensive type seems to be Poison, with Bug and Normal not much better.
-- Overall:
-    - The top two types are Fire/Steel and Fire/Ghost and the third is Electric/Steel, no matter which way they're combined.
-By quotient, Fire/Steel is the best, but by difference, Fire/Ghost is the best.
-No other type is really close to those three, but Ghost/Steel, Fighting/Steel, Ground/Steel, Fighting/Ghost, Electric/Fire, and Electric/Ghost are also pretty good.
-    - By quotient, the worst types are Poison and Normal/Rock, with Poison/Rock not much better.
-Bug/Ice, Bug/Poison, Bug/Rock, Ice/Rock, and Flying/Rock are also pretty bad.
-    - By difference, the worst types are Normal/Rock and Poison/Rock.
-Bug/Rock, Ice/Rock, Bug/Ice, and Flying/Rock are also pretty bad.